alexpetralia/InPro/README.md

 2. Build: `sudo docker-compose up` (in a tmux window)

 * Changes to the docker-compose.yaml file force a rebuild of the images, use: `sudo docker-compose up -d --build <image>`
+* Never use `sudo docker-compose down` unless you want to destroy docker images.
+Instead use `sudo docker-compose stop`

 ## Next steps